ovainola/ovainola.github.com/_posts/2016-10-6-First-post-using-Github-&-Jekyll.markdown

 So, no Ruby.
 From the message it's clear that the Ruby version available through apt-get is 1.8, and that's a no go.
 Off to the internet to search for the solution.
-After Scrolling through the StackOverflow, the most popular solution seemed to be to build either [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io/).
+After scrolling through the StackOverflow, the most popular solution seemed to be to build either [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io/).
 After careful decision making process, I went for the rbenv, purely because I visually preferred the GitHub pages more.
 Also rbenv had pretty good installation instructions.
 Off to building rbenv: